bcgov/startup-sample-project-aws-containers/README.md

 `docker exec -it $(PROJECT)-server npm run db:migration`
 `docker exec -it $(PROJECT)-server npm test`

-Note: The above commands will work when executed from the container defined in _./devcontainer_ If you open the  ./.devcontainer/DockerFile you will see that at the end of the file, these variables are set as the container env variables
+Note: The above commands will work when executed from the container defined in _./devcontainer_ If you open the  _./.devcontainer/DockerFile_ you will see that at the end of the file, these variables are set as the container environmetal variables